alantech/iasql/README.md

 An IaSQL module roughly maps to an AWS service.
 Check out our supported modules in this [part](https://iasql.com/docs/modules/) of our docs.

-AWS services that are going to be added next can be found [here](https://github.com/iasql/iasql/issues?q=is%3Aissue+is%3Aopen+label%3A%22cloud+coverage%22) and let us know if you would like to see one that is not listed!
+AWS services that are going to be added next can be found [here](https://github.com/iasql/iasql/issues?q=is%3Aissue+is%3Aopen+label%3A%22cloud+coverage%22).
+Let us know if you would like to see one that is not listed!